How to Know If You’re Under a DDoS Attack

 Keep in mind that the signs of distributed denial-of-service may sometimes reflect other cybersecurity concerns or even ordinary fluctuations in traffic.
 Still, the following issues should be cause for alarm, particularly if several of them appear to plague your internet connection simultaneously:

-1. Unusual Traffic Patterns
+1. Unusual traffic patterns

 Traffic logs are one of the first resources worth investigating when you suspect that you've been targeted in a DDoS attack.
 While legitimate traffic naturally ebbs and flows throughout the year and even on a daily or hourly basis, sudden traffic spikes are one of the key markers of DDoS.
 After all, traffic is built into the goal: overload the system to render it unusable.